-The MP8736 employs soft start/stop (SS) mechanism to ensure smooth output during proven should be start/stop (SS)
+The NB638 employs soft start/stop (SS) mechanism to ensure smooth output during power-up and power shutdown.
+When the EN pin becomes night, air internal current source (c.Spa)

-becomes high, an internal current source ($8.5\mu A$) charges up the SS CAP.
+charges up the SS CAP.
 The SS CAP voltage takes over the REF voltage to the PWM comparator.
-The output voltage smoothly ramps up with the SS voltage.
-Once the SS voltage reaches the same level as the REF voltage, it keeps ramping up while V{REF} takes over the PWM comparator.
+The output voltage smoothly ramps instability in PWM mode, we can reduce either R4 or C4.
+If C4 can not be reduced further due to up with the SS voltage.
+Once the SS voltage reaches the same level as the REF voltage, it keeps ramping up while $V{\text{REF}}$ takes over the PWM comparator.
 At this point, the soft start finishes and it enters into steady state operation.

-When the EN pin becomes low, the SS CAP voltage is discharged through an 8.5uA internal current source.
+When the EN pin becomes low, the SS CAP voltage is discharged through an 8.5μA internal current source.
 Once the SS voltage reaches REF voltage, it takes over the PWM comparator.

 The output voltage will decrease smoothly with SS voltage until zero level.
-The SS CAP value can be determined as rollows:
+The SS Cap value can be determined as follows:

-$$C{ss}(nF) = \frac{T{ss}(ms) \times I{ss}(\mu A)}{V{RFF}(V)}$$ (11)
+$$C{SS}(nF) = \frac{I{SS}(mS) \times I{SS}(\mu A)}{V{REF}(V)}$$ (11)